Britain, facing airline pressure, considers easing restrictions on vaccinated passengers | ExBulletin

-LONDON (Reuters) – Britain is considering easing travel restrictions on double-vaccinated people, a move that would calm airlines which are threatening legal action against the government with severe travel restrictions abroad.
+London: Britain is considering easing travel restrictions for double-vaccinated people, a move that would calm airlines threatening legal action against the government’s strict curfews on travel abroad.

 Pressure is building up in the aviation industry, with airlines desperate for restrictions to relax in time for July and the peak season when they make the most of their profits, but Britain is sticking to quarantine requirements that hinder travel.